SoCreate/service-fabric-pub-sub/README.md

 This code will help you do that.
 It supports both Actors and Services as publishers and subscribers.

-It uses extension methods to
-- Actor
-- StatelessService
-- StatefulService

 ## Contribute!
 Contributions are welcome.
 Please upgrade the package version with a minor tick if there are no breaking changes.
 And add a line to the readme.md, stating the changes, e.g. 'upgraded to SF version x.y.z'.